Talend-Core-Developer Exam Dumps

 Correct Answer: B

-To execute the compiled job outside Talend Studio, you need to right-click on the job in the Repository tree view and select Build Job option.
-This option allows you to export your job as an executable file that can be run independently from Talend Studio on any platform that supports Java.
+To build a job to run outside Talend Studio that must run on both Linux and Windows, you need to select Build Job because jobs are runnable on all platforms.
+The Build Job option allows you to export your job as an executable file that can be run independently from Talend Studio on any platform that supports Java.
 You can access this option by right-clicking on your job in the Repository tree view and selecting Build Job.
 This will open a dialog box where you can configure the build settings, such as destination folder, archive name, context, etc.

 Show Answer Hide Answer